danielloader/kubernetes-sdlc/README.md

     The original, and most adopted design pattern for ansible shuns a state reconciliation loop - instead adopting a "reconcile on push" model (also referred to as _agentless_).
 This is akin to the GitOps push model discussed earlier in this whitepaper.
 Ansible in this pattern has no capacity to detect drift in a configuration from the source of truth (the git repository) and instead relies on trying to correct the drift correction at the point the pipeline is triggered to deploy an updated ansible playbook.

-    Ansible operates at a lower level of abstraction than kubernetes, and you can deploy a kubernetes cluster itself with ansible - but the lack of constant state reconciliation makes this technology best suited to first run server bootstrapping, infrequently changed deployments and services, and the tooling is focused around configuring operating systems than running workloads.
+    Ansible operates at a lower level of abstraction than kubernetes, and you can deploy a kubernetes cluster itself with ansible - but the lack of constant state reconciliation makes this technology best suited to first run server bootstrapping, infrequently changed deployments and services, and the tooling is focused around configuring operating systems rather than running workloads.

     It is a common pattern to deploy workloads with ansible, but the runtime of the service itself is managed with Systemd or similar - a fire and forget deployment where native linux tooling is engaged with to try to ensure a service keeps running, and what to do when it fails.